Geoff Charles

 Geoff Charles (28 January 1909 – 7 March 2002) was a Welsh photojournalist.
 His collection of over 120,000 images is being conserved and digitised by the National Library of Wales.
+In 1985 he was inducted into the Gorsedd of the Bards at the National Eisteddfod in Lampeter taking the bardic name 'Sieffre o Brymbo'.

 Biography

 Charles was born near Wrexham in the small community of Brymbo in 1909.
 He attended Grove Park School in Wrexham, where he was encouraged to study journalism by a teacher who observed that he had a talent for writing.
 He went on to study at the University of London, where he obtained a first-class diploma in journalism in 1928.
 He worked during the 1930s when the Depression meant that many found it difficult to get work.
 He worked on the Wrexham Star which was sold by unemployed people for a penny a copy.
 With his earnings he was able to buy his first Thornton-Pickard camera which used 3.5 x 2.5 inch glass plates.